Gyztor/kubernetes-website/README.md

 ## Nginx Setup:
+##### IF NGINX-DEFAULT-BACKEND HAS AN ERROR THAN INSTALL EVERYTHING ELSE THAN REMOVE NGINX AND REINSTALL IT I NOTICED THAT SEEMS TO FIX THAT ISSUE
 first install bitnami's nginx ingress controller (https://github.com/bitnami/charts/tree/master/bitnami/nginx-ingress-controller) it is preferable not to have namespace be default (best results so far.)